IHEfty/Tender-Explorer/README.md

 **Tender Explorer** is a graphical file browser built using the [**Tender**](https://github.com/2dprototype/tender).
 It provides a simple, intuitive interface for navigating and exploring the file system.
 The explorer displays directories and files with appropriate icons, allows users to scroll through contents, and click to open folders—all within a resizable window.

-## **Features**

-- **Interactive File Navigation**: Browse directories and view files with folder and file icons.
-- **Scrollable Interface**: Use your keyboard or mouse to scroll through long lists of files.
-- **Resizable Window**: The UI adjusts dynamically based on the window size.
-- **Directory Navigation**: Click on directories to explore deeper into the file structure, and use shortcuts to return to the parent folder.
-- **Customizable Icons**: Supports custom icons for files and folders (included by default in the `res` folder).

 ## **Preview**

 Below is a preview of **Tender Explorer** in action: